 Planting – Phosphate does not move through the soil after planting and is essential for plant growth.
 Consider working Fertilome Tomato and Vegetable Food (7-22-8), Bone Meal (0-10-0) or IFA 11-52-0 Granular Fertilizer into the soil before planting.

 Growing – Side dress (apply to the side of the plant and water in) an all-purpose garden fertilizer every 30 days.
-IFA Garden Fertilizer (16-16-8) or IFA Grand Champion (16-16-16) are both great options.
+IFA Grand Champion All-Purpose Garden Fertilizer (16-16-16) is a great option for Intermountain West soils.

 Supports/Trellises: